 Two company employees testified that employees were required to attend the recreational activities because they was part of the conference.
 The appellate court upheld the Commission’s ruling, noting that the recreational events were “essential parts of the conference and served a business purpose”.

 This case is an excellent example of an activity that, while not taking place during a normal workday, was work-related.
-If your employer is denying your claim based upon these grounds, contact a workers’ compensation attorney to enforce your rights.
+If your employer is denying your claim based upon these grounds, contact a Charlotte work comp lawyer to enforce your rights.

 Source: Business Insurance: “Game of laser tag leads to workers’ comp benefits,” Stephanie Goldberg, Aug.
 19, 2015